1. How much disk space I can use?

 Please do not use the login node, but use instead the dedicated server

-This will give better performance (because it’s connected to 10Gbit-Ethernet _and_ QDR-Infiniband) and does not interfere with the login of the other users.
-From this you can access the home, SCRATCH and work1 directory exactly as from the normal login node.
+This will give better performance (because it’s connected to 10Gbit-Ethernet _and_ Infiniband) and does not interfere with the login of the other users.
+From this you can access the home and all scratch-filesystems.
 If you are copying a large amount of files/directories, please use the